 This post may contain affiliate links from which i can earn a commission

 Don’t wait until the tank is completely empty to eat again.
-It’s a fine line between being slightly hungry and ‘hangry’ or the extreme hunger of perimenopause and menopause when all rational thinking completely deserts us.
+It’s a fine line between being slightly hungry and ‘hangry’ as can be experienced with perimenopause hunger and menopause cravings when all rational thinking completely deserts us.

-This is when you are likely to find yourself, fork in hand, demolishing the second half of a cheesecake that you forgot was in the back of the fridge.
+This is when you’ are’re likely to find yourself, fork in hand, demolishing the second half of a cheesecake that you forgot was in the back of the fridge.

 And what’s that on your other hand?
 Is that a bottle of Hershey’s Chocolate Sauce your squidging all over your next bite?